UPEISMCSCCC/Introduction/README.md

 This is an intro to competitive programming.
 This is supposed to cover some of the basic information needed to get started.

+Competitive programming is problem solving using code.
+You are given a well defined problem (you know everything about what's an input you need to test, and what your output should look like) and a set of constraints (time limit and memory limit) and have to come up with a valid solution.
+Sometimes the problem isn't difficult, but you have to be able to code it fast.
+Sometimes the problem is incredibly difficult, and you need vast knowledge of obscure algorithms and data structures to get a solution.

 ## Tips

 1. **The best time to start is now** -- the more practice you get in the better, and if you wait until you're in your last year to practice a lot, you'll have a lot of catching up to do.
 It can be intimidating to see a difficult problem, but the only way you can solve it is by practicing easier ones until you're comfortable.